Associated primes of powers of edge ideals and ear decompositions of graphs: Minimal -bases

-Using Proposition \ref{recursive} and Lemma \ref{cycle} we can easily find all minimal $2$-bases.
-First, a connected minimal $2$-base is either a pentagon or the union of a triangle with an ear of length 2 or 3.
-Note that an ear of length 2 can be a 2-cycle, which has to be viewed to be as an edge.
-If the ear is an edge or a 3-cycle, the resulting graph is a minimal 2-base.
-If the ear is a path of length 2 or 3, the resulting graph is not a minimal 2-base because it contains the union of the triangle with an edge or a pentagon, which has the same vertex set.
-A disconnected minimal 2-base must be the union of two disjoint triangles because the triangles is the only 1-base.
-Thus, a minimal 2-base must be one of the four graphs in Figure 7.
+\begin{proof} By Proposition \ref{recursive}, a connected minimal $2$-base can be only one of the following graphs: a pentagon, a union of a triangle with an edge meeting the triangle at only a vertex, or a union of the triangle with an ear of length $2$ or $3$ meeting the triangle only at the endpoints (or endpoint if the ear is a cycle).
+The first two graphs and the union of two triangles meeting at only one vertex are minimal 2-bases by Proposition \ref{s-base} (i), (ii), and (iv), respectively.
+The remained graphs are the unions of a triangle with a path of length 2 or 3, which are not minimal 2-bases by Example \ref{not 2-base}.
+By Lemma \ref{disconnect}, a disconnected minimal 2-base must be the union of two disjoint triangles because the triangle is the only 1-base.
+Thus, a minimal 2-base must be one of the four graphs in Figure 7. \end{proof}